sam5558/grafana-rrd-server/README.md

 - Go
 - Grafana 3.0 and newer + Simple JSON Datasource plugin 1.0.0 and newer

+# What's new

+Added support for RRD capabilies (RPN calculations) - Basically any arithmetic operation can be sent on the fly from grafana to rrd.

 # Usage

 1. Install librrd-dev (rrdtool).